ninjatux/k8s-day-zero/README.md

   * [ ] AWS on EKS
   * [ ] Azure on AKS
   * [ ] GCP on GKE
+* [ ] Investigate grafana operator for enabling dashboards as CRD
 * [ ] extend this todo list

 ## Setting up the local environment